-The Janet Dibb-Leigh award will be announced at a Virtual Event to be held on the 4th of November 2021.
+The Janet Dibb-Leigh award will be announced at an award ceremony at the ARMS Virtual Conference to be held Thursday, the 8th of September 2022.

 The awardee shall receive an official trophy and will be formally acknowledged on the ARMS website and the Report to Members.